NicolaBernini/DataScience_Examples1/README.md

 # Updates

+## 2019-04-26

+Added a [PR](https://github.com/NicolaBernini/DataScience_Examples1/pull/5) to add a [Neural Networks Section](https://github.com/NicolaBernini/DataScience_Examples1/tree/neural_networks_exercise_20190426_1832_1/neural_networks) containing material about Neural Networks features reimplementation from scratch, Neural Networks Foundations and Theory and so on.
+- Started with a minimal almost zero-dependencies (only NumPy) implmentation of 3 Layers NN for inference only
+- Backpropagation will be added soon

 ## 2019-04-25

 Added a [PR](https://github.com/NicolaBernini/DataScience_Examples1/pull/4) to add a [Statistics Section](https://github.com/NicolaBernini/DataScience_Examples1/tree/master/statistics) including a [Kalman Filter Implementation in Python and NumPy](https://github.com/NicolaBernini/DataScience_Examples1/tree/master/statistics/kalman_filter)